Hertog Foundation: 2024 Fellowship Seminars for Students, Young Professionals

 Small classes will consist of 10-15 peers who love great texts, big ideas, and lively conversation.
 Together, led by a master teacher, students will plumb classic and contemporary literary works for the insights they offer into fundamental human questions.

 Applicants may apply for their choice of seminar.
 All seminars meet via Zoom, and are scheduled in the afternoon, evenings, and weekends to allow students from across time zones to come together.
 Fellows will receive a stipend contingent upon participation in their course and completion of a brief response paper and evaluation.
 All course materials will be provided.

 Humanities courses include:

-- Edith Wharton’s The Age of Innocence
+- Edith Wharton’s The House of Mirth (with Cheryl Miller)

 To apply, please provide: